Timothy-Opio/Timothy-Opio/README.md

 ### 💻 IT Specialist | Certified Business Trainer | Team Lead @ Kyusa

-I am an IT Specialist and Certified Business Trainer based in Kampala, Uganda, dedicated to **bridging the digital divide** for youth in underserved communities.
+I am an IT Specialist and Certified Business Trainer & Mentor based in Kampala, Uganda, dedicated to **bridging the digital divide** for youth in underserved communities.

 My work sits at the intersection of **IT administration, monitoring & evaluation (M&E), and community development**.
 As the Team Lead for the **Kyusa Fast Track Program**, I design and deploy hybrid learning models and technical infrastructure to equip young people (aged 15–25) with essential **digital literacy, soft skills, and employable IT competencies**.

 ---

-## 🌟 My GDE Focus: Digital Enablement & Google Workspace
+## 🌟 My GDE Focus: Digital Enablement, AI & Google Workspace

 I am working towards becoming a Google Developer Expert by leveraging Google tools to scale non-profit and educational impact.
 My focus is on creating **scalable, low-cost digital solutions** for youth empowerment programs.